FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

 |   -- solidity  # directory where solidity contract locates
 |       -- HelloWorld.sol # normal contract: HelloWorld contract, is deployable and callable
 |       -- TableTest.sol # the contracts by using CRUD interface: TableTest contract, is deployable and callable
-|       -- Table.sol # Table contract interface required to be introduced by CRUD contract
+|       -- Table.sol # CRUD interfac contract
 |   -- console  # The file directory of contract abi, bin, java compiled when console deploys the contract
 |   -- sdk      # The file directory of contract abi, bin, java compiled by sol2java.sh script
 |-- start.sh # console start script